 Gunner Pvt Anthony J. Petitti, 12034939 (MIA / KIA) NY

 Ditched May 28, 1942

 Built by Martin.
-Delivered to the U. S. Army.
-Shipped disassembled from the United States to Melbourne.
-On arrival it was reassembled by Commonwealth Aircraft Corporation (CAC).
+Delivered to the U. S. Army Air Force (USAAF) as B-26 Marauder serial number 40-1467.
+Disassembled and shipped as cargo aboard a ship from the United States to Melbourne.
+Reassembled by Commonwealth Aircraft Corporation (CAC).

 Assigned to the 22nd Bombardment Group on May 5, 1942 and flown to Queensland.
 Operating from 7-Mile Drome near Port Moresby, this bomber flew a total of three combat missions, the first on May 21, 1942.